 Queues can be enabled for workflows and audit.
 This helps improve productivity and track the entity and attribute data changes for future analysis and reporting.

-The following list contains default queue-enabled entities in Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online:
+The following list contains default queue-enabled entities in Microsoft Dynamics 365 (online & on-premises):

 If you have prvReadQueue privilege, you also have read privilege on a queue item entity.